 Nominations will be accepted before March 1, 2022

 The Ostrom Workshop accepts nominations from all Workshop Affiliates to invite exceptional non-IU colleagues as Visiting Scholars to undertake research, and participate in and enrich the research life of the Workshop.
 The purpose of the Visiting Scholars program is to facilitate collaborations among IU-based and non-IU based faculty, researchers, and graduate students leading to high-profile publications and grant submissions.
-Invitees can be senior or junior faculty, as well as advanced graduate students (at the dissertation stage); they can be US or international visitors; and the duration of their visit may range from a week to a full academic year, but not during the summer months (May-August).
-We will review nominations through an interdisciplinary Visiting Scholars Selection Committee, which meets twice a year (more information about the selection process provided below).
+Invitees can be senior or junior faculty, as well as advanced graduate students (at the dissertation stage); they can be US or international visitors; and the duration of their visit may range from a week to a full academic year, but not during the summer months (May–August).
+We will review nominations through an interdisciplinary Visiting Scholars Selection Committee (more information about the selection process provided below).

 The Affiliate nominee will also act as the mentor or co-mentor (in case of external Affiliate nominees) to the Visiting Scholar.
 For external Affiliates nominating scholars, we ask that they find a co-mentor on the IU campus to acclimate the scholar to the Workshop and IU.
 We encourage mentor(s) to meet with the scholars, suggest other faculty or groups to meet with, and encourage other engagement at the Workshop and IU to help the scholar make the most of their time at the Workshop.